 This bus service is an additional fee and all fees are for full school year service.
 Students receiving financial aid may qualify for assistance.

 Dana Hall's campus is easily accessible by public transportation.
-The school is a 5- minute walk from the Wellesley Square station, a stop on the Framingham/Worcester line of the MBTA commuter rail.
+The school is a 5 to 10-minute walk from the Wellesley Square station, a stop on the Framingham/Worcester line of the MBTA commuter rail.
 This option could be ideal for families traveling from both east and west of Wellesley.